Click2Cloud/fog-telefonica/docs/planning.md

 # Planning

-This document explains how to get started using OpenStack Tuskar with Fog.
+This document explains how to get started using Telefonica Tuskar with Fog.

 ## Starting irb console